panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 `await fetcher.fetch('https://movies.com/list')` performs the request.

 The logic inside the if statement `if (!response.ok) { ... }` throws an error if the response status is outside `200` to `299` range.
-This logic should be refactored into an interceptor, because it performs changes to the response.
+This logic should be refactored into an interceptor because it performs changes to the response.
 Let's move this logic into a decorator `FetchDecoratorBadStatus`:

 ```javascript
 class FetchDecoratorBadStatus {